Kornel90/powerbi-portfolio/reports/CycleTime/README.md

 The report utilizes **data extracted from the production system** and presents it using intuitive, interactive visualizations for detailed cycle time analysis.

 ### 🏠 Key Approach Elements:
-- **Interactive filter pane** – shift, date, product group/item, station, CT threshold
+- **Interactive filter pane** – shift, date, product group/item, station
+- Cycle Time threshold filter – a key filter that determines which records are included in visuals; strongly influences histogram and variability analysis
 - **Responsive visuals** – all charts update based on selected filters
 - **Color-coded heat map** – highlights CT compliance per station and customer
 - **Line charts** – visualize cycle time trends by week and station